maxk-org/syspart/README.md

 -----------------------------------------------------
 Syspart package comes with the default sysconfig file, sysv init.d script and systemd service file:

-    /etc/init.d/syspart
+* /etc/init.d/syspart
-    /etc/sysconfig/syspart
+* /etc/sysconfig/syspart
-    /usr/lib/systemd/system/syspart.service
+* /usr/lib/systemd/system/syspart.service

-See sysconfig/syspart for more details on how to configure syspart service.
+See [sysconfig/syspart](init/syspart.sysconf) for more info on how to configure syspart service.

 If needed you can enable syspart service to be started at boot

     /sbin/chkconfig syspart on